jethornton/flexgui/docs_flex/source/property.rst

 .. image:: /images/property-03.png
    :align: center

-Next enter the Dynamic Property Name, which must be exactly like shown in the documents.
+Next enter the Dynamic Property Name, which must be exactly as shown in the documents and Dynamic Property Names are case sensitive.

 .. image:: /images/property-04.png
    :align: center